Fred (franchise)

 Fred (often stylized as FЯED) is a media franchise based on the web series of the same name created by Lucas Cruikshank and Brian Robbins.
-The films are produced by Derf Films, Varsity Pictures, The Collective and Nickelodeon.
+The films are produced by Derf Films, Varsity Pictures, The Collective and Nickelodeon. while they have been distributed by Lionsgate Films.

-Similar to the web series, the franchise follows a high-pitched, loud mouthed individual known as Fred Figglehorn and the misadventures he goes on in the real world while discovering various life lessons.
-When the first film was in production, various changes were made to the original series, most notably Fred's age being changed from a 6-year-old child to a teenager.
+Similar to the web series, the franchise follows high-pitched, loud mouthed adolescent Fred Figglehorn and the misadventures he goes on in the real world.
+When the first film was in production, various changes were made to the original series, most notably Fred's age being changed from a 6-year-old child to a teenager and his attire going from a blue or red shirt with shorts to a gray and yellow striped t-shirt with jeans and suspenders.

 Films

 Fred: The Movie (2010)

 Fred: The Movie aired on Nickelodeon on September 18, 2010.
 The film was directed by Clay Weiner and starred Lucas Cruikshank as Fred Figglehorn, Jennette McCurdy as Bertha, Pixie Lott as Judy, John Cena as Fred's imaginary dad, and Jake Weary as Kevin.
 In this film, Fred wants to sing a duet with the girl of his dream, Judy.
 But when he discovers she has moved, he embarks on an epic journey to her new house.
 It was released on DVD on October 4, 2010.
 It was also released as a triple pack box set along with Fred 2: Night of the living Fred and Fred 3: Camp Fred.

-It is the only film in the series to have received a theatrical release.
+It is the only film in the series to have received a theatrical release, having a limited run in the United Kingdom and Ireland.
+It grossed $1,309,580 on its $4 million budget.